First thing I want tell you that here I'm not comparing these two tools instead only describing how to install and use them.

 Ruby Version Manager - RVM

 So in this manner we can install multiple ruby versions and switch between them, once we switch to a particular version of ruby then that ruby is available for that system user.
 This is the brief description how RVM works in our system.
-Lets move to setup part.
+Let's move to the setup part.

 To install RVM you can use git if it available in your system,